Austin area trending redder after 2024 election

 We could go on bragging but we think you get the picture!
 The Travis County Republican Party is the "advance squad" for a redder Texas and a Republican capital city.
 If you have any other questions or would like to get involved please drop us a line and let's connect.
 Also, we'd love to have you at any of our Events.

-Image of Travis County precinct map — red precincts went for Trump on Nov.
+Image of Travis County precinct map — red precincts went for Trump as of Nov.
 5, 2024.
 Data reflects unofficial results.
+Click here for detailed map.

 Next